Feedback

 Telangana, India

-• To select and apply an appropriate un-supervised learning algorithm for clustering, linear and non-linear dimensionality reduction etc., To understand ML principles and techniques like Model selection, Under-fitting, Over-fitting, Cross-validation, Regularization etc.
+• To understand and build appropriate un-supervised learning algorithms for clustering, linear and non-linear dimensionality reduction etc.

 Course Handout: Click here.